CloudCompare/CloudCompare/CONTRIBUTING.md

 ### Files

-- File naming follow the same rule as most CloudCompare elements (first letter in lower case, etc.)
+- File naming follows the same rule as most CloudCompare elements (first letter in lower case, etc.)
 - Each class should be saved alone in a header + source file couple.
 Exceptionally, very small classes that are used by a single class may be saved along with this class.
 The header + source filename should be the same as the main class.

 Example: `ccConsole` saved in `ccConsole.h` and `ccConsole.cpp`

 - Filenames shouldn’t contain any space character.
 Use underscore instead.
 - All data-related classes (data models, database, etc) should be saved in `db` directory.
-- Images (icons) should all be saved in the `images` directory (or one of its subdirectory).
+- Images (icons) should all be saved in the `images` directory (or one of its subdirectories).
-- GUI templates (mainly `.ui` Qt files) should be saved in `ui_templates` directory
+- GUI templates (mainly `.ui` Qt files) should be saved in the `ui_templates` directory

 ### Summary
 Element | Example